LabinatorSolutions/stockfish-chess-web-gui/README.md

 - Adding an option to set the time for both players.
 - Adding an evaluation meter to show the player what is the engine's evaluation of the current position.
 - Adding support for chess variants.

+## Contribution

+We welcome all developers to contribute to this repository by adding features or fixing bugs.
+It will always be free and open source.

 ## License